Causes of Pain and Burning in the Achilles Tendon

 Using ice and resting may help, but you also want to keep your tendon from moving around too much.
 Wrap your ankle with an elastic bandage or tape if you have Achilles tendonitis.

-For a tendon rupture, an orthopedic surgeon will use a splint or other method to immobilize your ankle.
-If your injury is less severe, you may need just a splint.
-If your injury is more severe, you may be asked to wear a splint until you have surgery.
+• Splint: For a tendon rupture, you may be given a splint to immobilize your ankle.
+If your injury is more severe, you may need to wear the splint until you have surgery.

-For both tendonitis and tendinosis, shoe orthotics can be used.
-They are meant to correct foot misalignments, such as flat feet, that may contribute to your tendon injury.
-Heel lift orthotics can reduce stress on the tendon and ease the pain for both tendonitis and tendinosis.
+• Orthotics: For both tendonitis and tendinosis, shoe orthotics can be used.
+These are meant to correct foot misalignments that can contribute to your tendon injury.
+Heel lift orthotics can reduce stress on the tendon and ease the pain.
+If you have a partial tendon tear and don't need surgery, a controlled ankle motion (CAM) boot with a heel lift may be recommended.

 Surgery

-Keep in mind that a partial tendon tear is sometimes treated like Achilles tendinosis.
-This may depend on your age, medical history, your normal level of activity, and how severe the tear is.
+Whether or not you need surgery for a partial tendon tear depends on your age, medical history, your normal level of activity, and how severe the tear is.

 Physical Therapy

-If you need surgery for an Achilles tendon rupture, physical therapy may be recommended afterward to help you regain full strength and endurance.
-Full recovery can take about four months.
+If you need surgery for an Achilles tendon rupture, physical therapy may be recommended afterward to help you regain strength and mobility.
+If you have a partial tendon tear, physical therapy or home exercises prevent loss of muscle strength in the foot and ankle.

 Cortisone Shots